PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/gloworm.rst

 Downloading the Gloworm Image
 -----------------------------
-Download the latest `Gloworm release of PhotonVision <https://github.com/gloworm-vision/pi-img-updator/releases>`_.
-You do not need to extract the downloaded ZIP file.
+Download the latest `Gloworm/Limelight release of PhotonVision <https://github.com/photonvision/photonvision/releases>`_; the image will be suffixed with "image_limelight.xz".
+You do not need to extract the downloaded archive.

 Flashing the Gloworm Image
 --------------------------